 There are no cars coming, but while we wait for the light to turn, he shares his take on Chinese nutrition, prompted by aloe’s link to heart health.
 As he gets going, two girls approach, crossing the street to the west.
-One is an striking blonde with sunglasses, wine-glass curves, camouflage yoga pants, and a T-shirt that reads, “Ready.
+One is a tall blonde with sunglasses, wine-glass curves, camouflage yoga pants, and a T-shirt that reads, “Ready.
 Set.
 Champagne.”

 “You are basically a doughnut,” Lewis says to his tour, speaking about how food sculpts health.
 “If you know a doughnut’s shape, you know the outside is the inside.
 Can you picture what I’m talking about?
 The inside of the hole of the doughnut is made up of the outside — well, that’s what you are."

-The girls stroll right past, unable to see life in our dimension.
+The girls stroll right past, impervious to life in our dimension.

 Lewis crosses the street.
-He notes yucca, rice grass, and a blue flower related to mint.
-Palmating from a pot outside of Los Olivos, an old Mexican restaurant, is the citrusy, succulent-like shrub called elephant food, which chef Kevin Binkley has used to garnish scallops on his $364 tasting menu.
+He identifies yucca, rice grass, and a blue flower related to mint.
+Palmating from a pot outside of Los Olivos, an old Mexican restaurant, is the citrusy, succulent-like shrub called elephant food, which Kevin Binkley has used to garnish scallops on his $364 tasting menu.

 Outside SMoCA, the Scottsdale Museum of Contemporary Art: prickly pear and cactus paddles for nopales.
 Turning north along Drinkwater Boulevard, before the rolling lawn of Scottsdale Mall: bougainvillea, used to make bracing drinks in Latin America.

 The lawn and the area before it contain ironwood, palo verde, and an old, yellow-brown pecan tree.
-The pods and flowers on the first two are edible, and, of course, so are pecans.
-“Everybody from the east thinks the Sonoran is cactus and mesquite,” Lewis says, passing under the decrepit pecan, “but the three things that characterize the desert are these three trees.”
+The pods and flowers on the first two are edible, and so, of course, are pecans.
+“Everybody from the east thinks the Sonoran is cactus and mesquite,” Lewis says, passing under the ancient pecan, “but the three things that characterize the desert are these three trees.”

 Lewis orbits the lawn’s pond, noting palms (edible fruit) and a fig tree.
 He cuts back through the store-bordered bottleneck of the mall to First Avenue, closing a loop of the market, highlighting plants all the while.